Dekemvriana: Churchill in Athens

+Meanwhile, the Soviet Union remained passive about developments in Greece.
+True to the informal Percentages agreement struck between Stalin and Churchill that placed Greece in the British sphere of influence, the Soviet delegation in Greece did not encourage or discourage the EAM's ambitions.
+The delegation's chief gained the nickname "sphinx" among local Communist officers for not giving any clues about Soviet intentions.
+Pravda did not mention the clashes at all.
 By early January, EAM forces had lost the battle.
 Despite Churchill's intervention, Papandreou resigned and was replaced by Lieutenant General Nikolaos Plastiras.
 On 15 January 1945, Scobie agreed to a ceasefire in exchange for the ELAS's withdrawal from its positions at Patras and Thessaloniki and its demobilization in the Peloponnese.

 Aftermath

+During the Dekemvriana fighting in Athens, Franklin D. Roosevelt issued a statement disapproving of fighting between the British and EAM, and in private was reportedly appalled by what was happening in Greece.
+According to his son Elliott, Roosevelt privately stated "How the British can dare such a thing!...
+Killing Greek guerrillas!
+Using British soldiers for such a job!
+Likewise, American media coverage of the Dekemvriana was overwhelmingly hostile towards the British with American journalists criticizing Churchill for recruiting the Security Battalions to fight for the unpopular King George against the EAM.
+In response to American claims that Britain was exercising "power politics" in Greece, Churchill snapped back in a speech: "What are power politics?...Is having a Navy twice as big as any other Navy in the world power politics?
+Is having the largest Air Force in the world, with bases in every part of the world power politics?
+Is having all the gold in the world power politics?
+If so, we are certainly not guilty of these offences, I am sorry to say.
+They are luxuries that have passed away from us."

 The communist guerrillas, led by Siantos, evacuated the capital taking thousands of hostages.
 During their retreat to central Greece, many of them died from the cold or hardships.
 ELAS took hostages in order to dissuade the RAF from attacking it during its retreat.
-About 13,000 members of EAM-ELAS were also arrested by the British and handed over to the Greek authorities.
+About 13,000 members of EAM-ELAS were also arrested by British forces and handed over to the Greek authorities.
 The new government of Plastiras and the Communist Party signed in February 1945 the Treaty of Varkiza in an effort of accord.

 On 25 January 1945, a mass grave of about 200 people was found in Athens.
 Examiners estimated the bodies to be a month to six weeks old, which aligns with the period of the ELAS occupation of the area.
 None of the 200 were executed via gunshot, instead having been executed with hatchets, blunt instruments, or by stoning.

 People

 Participants with the EAM-ELAS side included among others Kostas Axelos, Iannis Xenakis, Manolis Glezos, Apostolos Santas, Mikis Theodorakis, Memos Makris, Aimilios Veakis, Dimitris Partsalidis, Helene Ahrweiler and Nikos Koundouros.
 Participants with the government/British side included Anastasios Peponis, Stylianos Pattakos, Konstantinos Ventiris and Panagiotis Spiliotopoulos.